Crawl Space Encapsulation Costs in Canada

 Professional

-Pros handle drainage, sump pumps, spray foam, and moisture analysis.
-Cost: $7k–15k.
-Includes warranty and code compliance.
+Professional installation typically handles drainage, sump pumps, spray foam, and moisture analysis.
+Typical cost range: $7,000 – $15,000.
+Often includes warranty and code compliance.
 Best for complex moisture issues or large crawl spaces.

 DIY (Basic Barrier)